bitcoincashorg/bitcoincash.org/spec/transaction.md

 To convert addresses back into hashes, reverse the base58 encoding, extract the checksum, repeat the steps to create the checksum and compare it against the extracted checksum, and then remove the version byte.

 ## Raw Transaction Format
-Bitcoin transactions are broadcast between peers in a serialized byte format, called raw format.
+Bitcoincash transactions are broadcast between peers in a serialized byte format, called raw format.
 It is this form of a transaction which is SHA256(SHA256()) hashed to create the TXID and, ultimately, the merkle root of a block containing the transaction---making the transaction format part of the consensus rules.

 Bitcoincash Core and many other tools print and accept raw transactions encoded as hex.